IgorBuchelnikov/ObservableComputations/README.md

 	}
 }
 ```
 In this code sample we observe value of discounted price expression.
-Calculating&lt;TResilt&gt; class implements INotifyPropertyChanged interface.
+Calculating&lt;TResult&gt; class implements INotifyPropertyChanged interface.
 Complicity of expression to observe is not limited.
 The expression can contain results of any ObservavleCalculations methods, including LINQ analogs.
 ### Use cases and benefits
 WPF, Xamarin, Blazor.
 You can bind UI controls to the instances of ObservableCalculations classes (Filtering, Calculating).
 If you do it, you do not have to worry about forgetting to call INotifyPropertyChanged and INotifyColectionChanged for the calculated properties when the source properties changes.
 With ObservableCalculations, you define how the value should be calculated, everything else ObservableCalculations will do.